 Learn more about Salsa on the Square and the history of the event.

 Salsa on the Square is a 3CDC produced free event created by Bill Donabedian and Nicholas Radina in 2008.
-This annual weekly summer music series takes place every Thursday, May though September from 7-10pm on Fountain Square in downtown Cincinnati as part of the PNC Summer Series, The 2016 event sponsors include continued support from PNC Bank, Proctor & Gamble, MetroPCS and new support from Kroger!
+This annual weekly summer music series takes place every Thursday, May though September from 7-10pm on Fountain Square in downtown Cincinnati.
+The 2019 event sponsors include continued support from Proctor & Gamble, MetroPCS and new support from Fifth Third Bank.

 The event features live local, regional and national Latin bands specializing in Salsa, Merengue, Cumbia and Latin Jazz.
 In addition to the live music, local dance instructors host large dance classes teaching basic and intermediate Latin dancing.
 Great food and cold drinks are always on hand!